 Keeping in mind the aims or goals of an effective warm-up, we can then go on to look at how the warm-up should be structured.
 It is important to start with the easiest and most gentle activity first, building upon each part with more energetic activities, until the body is at a physical and mental peak.
 This is the state in which the body is most prepared for the physical activity to come, and where the likelihood of sports injury has been minimized as much as possible.
 So, how should you structure your warm-up to achieve these goals?

 There are four key elements, or parts, which should be included to ensure an effective and complete warm-up.
 They are:

 All four parts are equally important, and any one part should not be neglected or thought of as not necessary.
 All four elements work together to bring the body and mind to a physical peak, ensuring the athlete is prepared for the activity to come.
 This process will help ensure the athlete has a minimal risk of sports injury.
 Let us have a look at each element individually.

 1. The general warm-up

-The general warm-up should consist of a light physical activity.
+The general warm-up should consist of light physical activity.
 Both the intensity and duration of the general warm-up (or how hard and how long), should be governed by the fitness level of the participating athlete.
 Although a correct general warm-up for the average person should take about five to ten minutes and result in a light sweat.
-The aim of the general warm-up is simply to elevate the heart rate and respiratory rate.
+The aim of the general warm-up is to elevate the heart rate and respiratory rate.
 This, in turn, increases the blood flow and helps with the transportation of oxygen and nutrients to the working muscles.
 This also helps to increase the muscle temperature, allowing for a more effective static stretch.